sickboydroid/MateIt/readme.md

 ## Overview

-Stockfish Local is a browser extension that runs the strongest chess engine directly in your browser tab.
+**MateIt** is a browser extension that runs the strongest chess engine directly in your browser tab.
 It watches the board and tells you exactly what the best move is without sending a single byte of data to an external server.

 It's fast, it's private, and it's probably better at chess than all of us combined.